ExperiencersInternational/experiencersInternational.github.io/labs/techtips/software/enableadblockingoneverydevice.md

 9. Perform a connection test if asked and it should work successfully
 10. You're now blocking advertisements on your Switch (albeit YouTube will still show adverts etc, and I don't know how much of a use this is on Switch)

+## Additional information

+You might have noticed for most devices that I used either the IPs `94.140.14.14` or `94.140.15.15` for the configuration or the secure DNS of `dns.adguard-dns.com`, but there are some others which can do blocking of inappropriate websites (it also enables safesearch as well).

+Here's the additional ones:

+- IPv6 Advertisement Blocking only addresses: `2a10:50c0::ad1:ff` and `2a10:50c0::ad2:ff`
+- IPv4 Family Friendly DNS: `94.140.14.15`, `94.140.15.16` and `family.adguard-dns.com`
+- IPv6 Family Friendly DNS: `2a10:50c0::bad1:ff` and `2a10:50c0::bad2:ff`
 ---

 Please, share with your friends if this helped you!
 Thanks!